-The financial statements of the Bank have been prepared in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006.
+The financial statements of the Bank have been prepared in accordance with with U.K. adopted International Accounting Standards .

 The financial statements have been prepared under the historical cost convention modified to include the fair valuation of particular financial instruments to the extent required or permitted under IFRS as set out in the relevant accounting policies.